-As of June 30, 2019, the level of Net Financial Debt was 0.66 times.
+As of December 31, 2019, Net Financial Debt level was 0.66 times.

-Maintain consolidated assets free of any pledge, mortgage or other encumbrances for an amount at least equal to 1.3 times of the issuer's unsecured consolidated liabilities.
+• Maintain consolidated assets free of any pledge, mortgage or other encumbrances for an amount at least equal to 1.3 times of the issuer's unsecured consolidated liabilities.